 For a list of all SC Public Housing Agencies and their jurisdictions please see the HUD Public Housing Authority Contact Information.

 How do I apply for a waiting list?

 The HCVP waiting list is currently closed.
-We will advertise in local newspapers and on this website when it is open.
-When the list is open, you may apply online or request a paper application by mail or by phone.
+We will advertise on this website when it is open.
+When the list is open, you may apply online or request a paper application by mail, phone, email or fax.
 SC Housing is unable to accommodate walk-in requests.

 How long is the waiting list?

 SC Housing's goal is to offer rental assistance to applicants within 24 months of application.
 However, due to the large number of applicants on the waiting list and HUD funding, we are unable to predict exactly when you will receive an offer of rental assistance.
 It is currently taking three to five years to offer assistance to a family on the waiting list.
 Unfortunately, there is no emergency assistance.

 Updates to your existing applications must be made in writing to SC Housing.
 If you do not update your mailing address with SC Housing when it changes, you may miss important information and your name may be removed from the waiting list.
 Telephone requests to change your application are not accepted.
 Please submit all address changes via mail, fax or email to:

 HCVP Standards & Allowances

 HCVP Administrative and Annual Plans